barumau/pandunia/engli/darse.md

 1. le no safa kamare.
 2. un kupe no kali.
-3. duli waf no niama supe.
+3. duli waf no yamu supe.
 4. le no tena waf e maw. / le tena no waf e no maw.
-5. xefe niama cay a no kafe.
+5. xefe yamu cay a no kafe.
 6. mame tena no waf a duli maw.